People

 Virginia studied chemical biology at UC Berkeley.
 She worked in the labs of Ron Zuckermann and Caroline Ajo-Franklin at Lawrence Berkeley National Lab, where she studied biologically inspired nanomaterials.
 Afterwards, she worked for two years at a biotech company focused on finding treatments for Parkinson's Disease.
 She is currently a CCB graduate student at UCSF and is interested in using unbiased methods and chemical biology tools to study lysosomal defects in neurodegenerative diseases.
 Outside of the lab, Virginia enjoys reading, cooking, and road cycling.

-Zoe Liau, Staff Research Associate
+Andrew Smith, Staff Research Associate

 Joanne graduated from San Francisco State University wth a B.S. degree in Microbiology, pursuing Clinical Laboratory Science (CLS).